4 min read

 Pace, sophistication of cyber attacks increasing

-The National Cyber Security Centre’s annual Cyber Threat Report says the number of serious online attacks continues to grow.
-At the same time the NCSC reports the attacks are growing in frequency and sophistication.
+The National Cyber Security Centre's annual Cyber Threat Report for 2021 says the number of serious online attacks continues to grow.
+At the same time the NCSC reports the attacks are increasing in frequency and sophistication.

 It says there were 404 incidents affecting nationally significant organisations in the last year.
 That's a 15 percent increase year-on-year.

-NCSC points out its focus is on New Zealand’s larger organisations.
-This means its numbers represent a small fraction of the total number of incidents.
+NCSC points out its focus is on New Zealand's larger organisations.
+This means its numbers represent a small fraction of the total number of incidents affecting New Zealand.

 NCSC Director Lisa Fong says: "It is becoming increasingly difficult to distinguish between state and criminal actors, particularly in cases where we are able to intervene early, but also because the line between state and criminal is becoming increasingly indistinct.